Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 ### Split a period ### {#timing-examples-splitperiod}

-There exist scenarios where you would wish to split a period in two.
+There exist scenarios where you would wish to split a [=period=] in two.
 Common reasons would be:

 * to insert an ad [=period=] in the middle of an existing [=period=].
 * parameters of one [=adaptation set=] change (e.g. KID or display aspect ratio), requiring a new [=period=] to update signaling.